 Instructions

-- Heat olive oil in a sauté pan over medium till hot but not smoking.
+- Heat olive oil in a sauté pan over medium until hot, but not smoking.
 Place the mushroom slices into the pan.
 Let them fry undisturbed for 3 minutes.

-- Stir and continue frying till the mushrooms are golden brown.
+- Stir and continue frying until the mushrooms are golden brown.
 Season with salt and pepper.
 Add the red pepper flakes, basil, and paprika.
-If spice sensitive, start with just 1/4 tsp of crushed red pepper-- you can always add more to taste later.
+If spice sensitive, start with just 1/4 tsp of crushed red pepper– you can always add more to taste later.
 I like it with a kick, so I add 1/2 tsp.
 Stir seasonings to coat the mushrooms.
 Add the garlic last.
-Stir and cook for 1 minute till fragrant.
+Stir and cook for 1 minute until fragrant.

-- Stir in the chickpeas till all ingredients are well combined.
+- Stir in the chickpeas until all ingredients are well combined.
 Let the chickpeas heat up for 2 minutes, stirring as they warm.

 - Sprinkle with roasted sunflower seeds (optional) and serve.
 I serve chili pepper flakes on the side for my family so they can spice it more to taste, if desired.